All About Transformers

 For appliances that are speed controlled, such as mixers, blenders and food processors, this difference in cycles will slow it down about 10%.
 Technically, it will still operate, but the resulting stress on the motor will significantly shorten it’s life.

-But remember, it’s only worthwhile taking appliances that are in new condition in order to get the longest use out of it.
+But remember, it’s only worthwhile to take along appliances that are in new condition, in order to get the longest use out of it.

 When buying a transformer, be sure to first check the wattage amount of each appliance.
 This information can usually be found on the bottom or the back of the machine.
-If only the amp amount is provided, you can arrive at the correct wattage by using the formula, Amps x Voltage = Wattage.
+If only the amp amount is provided (running amps), you can arrive at the correct wattage by using the formula, Amps x Voltage = Wattage.

 The transformer must have a higher wattage rating than the appliance.
 It’s strongly recommended to go at least 20% higher, in order to safely handle electrical surges.
 You can use several appliances on one transformer, but again, be sure that their combined wattage is less than the transformer’s wattage capacity.